 What about the consequences of eating sugar: our current obesity and illness epidemic?
-But hey don’t worry, at least we can enjoy our normality in good (and fat) company!
+But hey, don’t worry, at least we can enjoy our normality in the good (and fat) company!

-I also see encouragements of eating a bit of everything in the fitness industry.
-I remember when I had just moved to London and hired a PT at my gym, to help me get ripped.
+There is also an “eating a bit of everything” camp in the fitness industry.
+I remember when I had just moved to London and hired a PT at my gym to help me get ripped.
 (What a waste of time and money.
-I now just eat keto to not put on fat, and get a little toning naturally for free.)
+I now just eat keto not to put on fat, and get a little toning naturally for free.)

 Back then, I was still experimenting with different ways of eating.
 I was trying the method of having one day a week of eating everything I wanted and sticking to “healthy” eating the rest of the week.

-So my Sunday became my Food Orgy Day, starting as soon as possible in the morning and continuing until I couldn’t stand another piece of sugar and carb.
-I pigged out on pizza, ice cream, chocolate, cookies and more… Woohoo, what a liberated woman I was!
+So my Sunday became my Food Orgy Day.
+I started as soon as possible in the morning and continued until I couldn’t stand another piece of sugar and carb.
+I pigged out on pizza, ice cream, chocolate, cookies, and more… Woohoo, what a liberated woman I was!

 My PT didn’t only approve of my binge day idea, but he encouraged it.
 “It’s great – it will get it out of your system!” he said.